PhDFlo/foliotrack/README.md

-# python-DCA
+# DCA-Equilibrium-Tool

-python-DCA is a Python module for managing portfolios of Exchange-Traded Funds (ETFs) with Dollar Cost Averaging (DCA) strategies.
+DCA-Equilibrium-Tool is a Python module for managing portfolios of Exchange-Traded Funds (ETFs) with Dollar Cost Averaging (DCA) strategies.
 It allows you to define ETF objects, build and manage a portfolio, and verify portfolio allocations.

 ## Features